mage2tv/magento-cache-clean/doc/using-via-code.md

 ### Howto

 First, the file with the exported functions needs to be included.
-This is not a native node application, so the exports are global functions on the `cache.watcher` namespace.
+This is not a native node application, so the exports are global functions on the `cache.watcher` pseudo "namespace".

 Assuming the package is installed as a Magento development dependency, and the current working directory is that dir, the functions can be imported into the global namespace via: